rumca-js/sdl-Keyboard-Master/README.md

 Can be built using:

- - Eclipse
+ - G++ make (just enter src directory and make)
- - G++ make
+ - Eclipse (I have not updated project file in really long time)

-src/install_sdl2.sh can be used to install dependencies on Linux Mint.
+src/install_sdl2.sh can be used to install dependencies on Ubuntu based system.

 # Design

 The game is divided into several 'scenes'.
 Each scene follows abstract class SceneInterface.h interface.
 To provide easy access to all scenes resources all scenes are loaded when the program starts.
 We transition from scene to scene until the end of the game.
 We start with intro scene, then through menu we can reach the game.
 This mechanism is implemented in the SceneMachine.h file that provides scene state machine implementation.
 Each particular section should be as closed entity as possible.
 There might be some exceptions (like music from the intro could encompass the menu also).

 # Implementation

 This program is written in SDL2.
 Uses the following libraries:
  - SDL2